A Thai Title Deed Search is Crucial Due Diligence

 Funds for setting up a corporation to acquire/buy property will be normally split into equity (registered capital) injection and debt arrangement (shareholder’s loan).
 This certificate will enable you to smoothly repatriate the brought in money out of Thailand in the future.

-1. The buyer is responsible for all liabilities once the title has been transferred to his/her name.
+- The buyer is responsible for all liabilities once the title has been transferred to her name.

-2. This is the minimum due diligence you should perform if you wish to avoid legal problems in Thailand.
+- A Thai Title Deed Search is the minimum due diligence you should perform if you wish to avoid legal problems later.